tfausak/thran/README.markdown

 Thran has a few limitations based on the corefn:

 - Type information isn't available, so everything has to be inferred
-  - This means record access is broken if it's too polymorphic
 - Type classes, newtypes, and data types aren't translated one-to-one
   - They (will) translate as dictionaries and functions